Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations

-Observe that cutting along a connected essential subgraph simplifies the surface (decreases its genus or number of cuffs).
+Observe that cutting along a connected essential subgraph simplifies the surface, decreasing its genus or the number of cuffs.
 In combination with the results of~\cite{trfree4}, Theorem~\ref{thm-main} implies an important structural observation.
 For a quadrangulation $G$ of a surface $\Sigma$, a subgraph $H$ of $G$ and a face $h$ of $H$, let $\Sigma_h$ denote a surface whose interior is homeomorphic to $h$, let $\theta_h:\Sigma_h\to \Sigma$ be a continuous function whose restriction to the interior of $\Sigma_h$ is a homeomorphism to $h$, and let $G_h=\theta_h^{-1}(G)$.

 \begin{theorem} For every surface $\Sigma$ and an integer $k\ge 0$, there exists a constant $\beta$ with the following property.
 Let $G$ be a triangle-free graph embedded in $\Sigma$ so that every cuff of $\Sigma$ traces a cycle in $G$ and so that the sum of the lengths of the boundary cycles of $G$ is at most $k$.
 Suppose that every contractible $4$-cycle in $G$ bounds a face.
 Then $G$ has a subgraph $H$ with at most $\beta$ vertices, such that $H$ contains all the boundary cycles and each face $h$ of $H$ satisfies one of the following. \begin{enumerate}[(a)] \item Every precoloring of the boundary of $h$ extends to a $3$-coloring of $G_h$, or \item $G_h$ is a quadrangulation and every precoloring of the boundary of $H$ which satisfies the winding number constraint extends to a $3$-coloring of $G_h$, or \item $h$ is an open cylinder and $G_h$ is its quadrangulation, or \item $h$ is an open cylinder and both boundary cycles of $h$ have length exactly $4$. \end{enumerate} \end{theorem}